HfMT-ZM4/symbolist-electron/readme.md

 # IO Messages

-`symbolist` has built in handlers for a set of messages recived via OSC, which can be extended by user scripts, using a `key` / `val` syntax, where the `key` specifies the function to call, and the `val` are the parameter values to use for the call.
+`symbolist` has built in handlers for a set of messages received via OSC, which can be extended by user scripts, using a `key` / `val` syntax, where the `key` specifies the function to call, and the `val` are the parameter values to use for the call.

 For example, here is a `lookup` query to find elements that are returned by the parameters `time` in the `container` with the `id` "trio".